 For additional assistance, you can contact the CAQH Help Desk via live chat or by calling 1-888-599-1771.
 Live chat can be accessed by logging in to your account and clicking the chat icon at the top of the page.
 CAQH Live chat hours are Monday through Friday, 8:30 a.m. - 6:30 p.m.
 (EST).
 CAQH phone hours are Monday through Thursday, 7 a.m. - 9 p.m.
 (EST) and Friday 7 a.m. - 7 p.m.(EST).

-What is ACGME doing to facilitate the transfer process for Hahnemann residents?
+What actions did ACGME take to facilitate the transfer process for Hahnemann residents?

 ACGME is not directly involved resident or fellow placement or decisions related to funding.
 It has invoked its

 Extraordinary Circumstances Policy to facilitate accreditation considerations that make it possible for residents and

 ACGME's Extraordinary Circumstances Policy related to sudden closure describes Hahnemann's responsibilities to residents and fellows:

 - The Sponsoring Institution must assist the residents and/or fellows in permanent transfers to other ACGME-accredited programs in which they can continue their education.

 - If more than one institution or program is available for temporary or permanent transfer of a particular resident or fellow, the preferences of the resident or fellow must be considered by the transferring institution or program.

 - Programs must expeditiously make the decision to reconstitute the program and/or arrange for temporary or permanent transfers of the residents and/or fellows so as to maximize the likelihood that each resident or fellow will complete the academic year with the least disruption to her or his education.